 3. When is the final payment due?

-- The final payments are due two months (60 days) before the tour starts.
+- The final payments are due 90 days before the tour starts.
 We will send you a reminder email before your final payment time.

 4. How to pay by card?

 - There are two credit card payment options:

 a) payment over the phone by calling our US number: (917) 719 19 74